-President: Erdogan secured 52.5% of the vote in the 2018 Presidential election (electoral turnout was 86%), and thereby avoided a second round runoff.
+President: Erdoğan secured 52.5% of the vote in the 2018 presidential election (electoral turnout was 86%), and thereby avoided a second-round runoff.
 This was a continuation of his remarkable popularity and success at the ballot box over the past two decades.
 During his time as president he has pushed for more powers for his post, a move not welcomed by all, and criticised by many as signs of wanting excessive power.
-He has lost support from key members of his own party, and been criticized for cracking down on the media.
+He has lost support from key members of his own party and been criticised for cracking down on the media.

 Taste of Defeat: When President Erdoğan returned to the leadership of the AKP in 2017 he expected to continue his amazing streak of victories in the 2019 local elections.
 This time, the AKP lost not only Istanbul, for the first time in 25 years, but also five of Turkey’s six largest cities.
 The Turkish government ordered a re-election in Istanbul, but the AKP fared even worse in the re-run elections in June.
 The state of the economy, mental fatigue with AKP rule as well as a well-organised and united opposition were all factors in this defeat.

 Failed Coup Ramifications: The failed coup of July 15 2017, which led to about 200 deaths, has led to huge ramifications as Erdoğan looks to root out all those involved.
 He has squarely laid the blame of orchestrating the coup on Fethullah Gülen, and has led an all-out attack on Gülen’s organisations and supporters.
 There has been a major crackdown on many sectors with about 160,000 civil servants being dismissed in various state institutions, with over half from the education sector.
 Also, 50,000 people remain in detention with this number continually rising as authorities press ahead with regular raids.